 You will be asked how you want to train.
 Select Adaptive.

 Adaptive Training will only work correctly if you have an accurate Critical Power.
 If your Critical Power (CP) is not correct, the system will help you get an accurate CP with a single run CP Estimate.
+If you have not done a CP test in the last 2 weeks, the Stryd team suggests that you select "No" and complete the Critical Power Estimation.

-After each phase, you will have the opportunity to customize your weekly structure.
+At the start of each phase, you will have the opportunity to customize your weekly structure.
 This can be extremely useful if other responsibilities in your life change.

 Removing or editing the Adaptive Training